run-ai/docs/saas/train-models-using-training/distributed-training/distributed-training-models.md

       Otherwise, entering a node type (affinity) is optional.
 [Nodes must be tagged](../../policies/scheduling-rules.md#labelling-nodes-for-node-types-grouping) with a label that matches the node type key and value.
     *   Optional: Set **toleration(s)** to allow the workload to be scheduled on a node with a matching taint

+       {% hint style="info" %}
-        !!!
-Note Tolerations are disabled, by default.
-If you cannot see Tolerations in the menu, then it must be enabled by your Administrator, under General settings → Workloads → Tolerations
+       Tolerations are disabled, by default.
+If you cannot see Tolerations in the menu, then it must be enabled by your Administrator, under **General settings** → Workloads → Tolerations
+       {% endhint %}

         * Click **+TOLERATION**
         * Enter a **key**